Facts about dreaming including how to remember dreams, why we forget dreams and whether heavy or light sleepers remember more.

 Why the big difference?

-Part of the reason that some people recall more of their dreams is that they wake up more in the night, even if only for short periods.
+Part of the reason that some people remember more of their dreams is that they wake up more in the night, even if only for short periods.

 It is a fact about dreaming that we need to be awake to encode dreams into long-term memory, otherwise they are generally lost to the night.